Sagar-data/Data_Analyst_Portfolio/README.md

 ## Work Experience
 ### Benda Infotech | HRIS Data Analyst
-*Dec 2024 – Present*
+*Jul 2024 – Present*
 - Analyzed and optimized HRIS systems using SQL to streamline recruitment processes, track applicants, and maintain candidate databases.
 - Enhanced HR workflows, leveraging HubSpot and Mailchimp to boost candidate engagement and improve communication in recruitment processes.
 - Collaborated with the IT team to troubleshoot and improve the user experience of HRIS software, ensuring smooth operations for profile management, payroll, training, and recruitment.

-### Sapphire Software Solutions Inc. | Data Analyst
-*Sep 2024 – Dec 2024*
-- Partnered with project managers to identify analytics needs and deliver actionable insights to stakeholders.
-- Conducted data analysis to identify operational improvements and presented findings to inform strategic decision-making.
-- Developed interactive data visualizations using Power BI, integrating data components from various sources to support business reporting.
-- Implemented data acquisition and integration logic to enhance system performance and scalability.

 ### Central Michigan University | Learning System Support Assistant - Data Migration
 *Oct 2023 – May 2024*